robototes/robototes-website/README.md

     * Have at least one experienced programmer review your changes
     * Commit to the git repository with a detailed commit message
     * Once a feature is stable and production-ready, push it to the git repo on the ```production``` branch

+### License

+Copyright (C) 2016 Sammamish Robotics <robototes2412@gmail.com> All rights reserved

+Any copying and/or distributing and/or use in commercial or non-commercial environments via any medium of this project without the express permission of Robotics Leadership is strictly prohibited